 A comprehensive early history of Baojun can be found in Volume 2 of On a Global Mission: The Automobiles of General Motors International

-All Baojun models have front-wheel-drive.
+All Baojun models have front-wheel-drive, except for the new rear-engined E300.
 Recent Baojun specifications can be found at On a Global Mission: The Automobiles of General Motors International

 Baojun 730 (CN200, CN201) August 2014 -